josuebrunel/dropinsport/README.md

 # dropinsport
-A simple application to list and manage sports drop-ins
+A simple application I built to explore *HTMX* and *POCKETBASE* .
+Don't expect a production ready app